Heather Dubrow Leaving ‘RHOC’ To Save Marriage, Insider Claims [Report]

 Terry and Heather Dubrow have been married for 18 years and have four children — Katarina, 9, Collette, 6, and twins Nicholas and Maximillia, 12.

-The source said Heather Dubrow’s marriage was on shaky ground when their differences came into focus last season; the pair were having more arguments and Heather accused Terry of not being around enough for their children.
+The source said Heather Dubrow’s marriage was on shaky ground when their differences came into focus last season; the pair were having more arguments, and Heather accused Terry of not being around enough for their children.
 Terry is a successful doctor who has a reality show, Botched, that airs on the E! network.

 BREAKING NEWS: @HeatherDubrow has announced her departure from #RHOC after 5 seasons. https://t.co/qAPYKMXEAO… via @iRealHousewives pic.twitter.com/2jkQOspqSd